PresidentSkroob/CS_546_Final_Project/README.md

 - [ ] Additionally, a user who is navigating the site will have the ability to navigate to the Contact page, where they can view the business location, the hours of operation, and business details.

 <b> E) How to Run </b>

+The following lines will install any dependencies, seed the database, and start the server.
+This assumes that you already have an instance of MongoDB running.

 ```sh
 npm install